 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Choosing the right mortgage, but where to start?
-Before heading to a lender’s office, first, analyze your needs and situation.
+Choosing the right Mortgage, but where to start?
+Before heading to a lender’s office, analyze your needs and situation.
 It’ll help you decide on a loan option that fits your circumstances.
 Consider

 the following factors: